Item added to your cart

 Import Debate Rages On

-The greatest challenge to local producers remains surging imports, with Brazil replacing avian flu-impacted European exports.
-Cheap or “dumped” brown chicken meat is sold locally below the foreign cost of production through foreign government subsidies.
+The greatest challenge to local producers remains surging imports of individually quick frozen, brined, brown chicken meat from various countries, which local producers and interested parties contend, is sold locally below the foreign cost of production through foreign government subsidies.
 While this benefits meat importers, foreign exporters, consumers, local producers, importers and potential exporters continue to engage in heated public debate and legal action.
 Total 2018 poultry imports by volume were 19% above the 2013-2017 five-year average.
 Brazil is by far the biggest exporter to South Africa, followed by the United States.

 This report focuses on the poultry and egg industry with comprehensive information on the size and state of the industry, production, sales, import and export trends as well as market share information.
 The factors that influence the industry, including the effects of avian flu and tariffs, are discussed.
 There are comprehensive profiles of 18 companies including major chicken producers such as RCL Foods and Astral and dominant egg producer Quantum Foods.
 Other profiled companies Country Bird Holdings, which bought the Opti Agri, and Crown Chickens, trading as Sovereign Foods, which merged with the Cold Storage Group.